andrew-j-roberts/lazy-otter-pipeline/README.md

 ![Lazy Otter Pipeline](./_docs/architecture-diagram.png)

 This repo contains the source code for a CI/CD pipeline that helps you run containerized apps in AWS.
 To use this pipeline you'll need to set up a repo in your GitHub organization with your own secrets.
-The documentation and available services—both the list below in the docs as well as all the directories in [terraform/modules/services](terraform/modules/services) except for [_template](terraform/modules/services/_template)—are just examples and should be deleted once you set up your
+The documentation and available services (i.e. both the Available services list below in the docs as well as all the directories in [terraform/modules/services](terraform/modules/services) except for [_template](terraform/modules/services/_template)) are just examples and should be deleted once you set up your own repo.

 # Table of contents

 - [Available services](#available-services)